owensgit/TAL-Component-Testing/README.md

 ### Main Section

-A component container to which all main content is shown, using the `show` method of the `componentContainer`.
+A component container to which all main content is shown, using the `show` method of the `mainContainer` component container class.

 ### Focus switching between the header and main section